geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/getting-started.md

 #### Using a Test Server
 We have provided a simple mock server implementation that can be used for very basic testing of the SDK.

-  $ npm run unit-test

-#### Using an Existing GSF Server
-It is also possible to run the tests against a running GSF server.

   $ npm run test

 ## Building the Documentation